Expressions used in Everyday Spoken English in Social and Professional contexts

 the deal has helped us get a corner on the market

 The phrase ‘to have a corner of’ something is usually used in reference to controlling the supply or sale of a product or service.
-You might have a ‘corner of the market’ or ‘a corner on sales’ for example, meaning you have an advantage over others or are doing more successfully
+You might have a ‘corner of the market’ or ‘a corner on sales’, for example; meaning you have an advantage over others or are performing more successfully.

 Professional Examples (Advance)